All Episodes

 I mean, I know Texans and they love owning land, but I don't know how many of them actually want to own a ditch.

-Here's uh Don in ho in Rosemead, California.
+Here's Don in Rosemead, California.

-Because there are a whole lot of normally liberal Democrats, you know, that I know who are really pissed off about this.
+Yeah, Rush, I think that the Republicans, this immigration comprehensive immigration bill is a great opportunity for Republicans because there are a whole lot of normally liberal Democrats, you know, that I know who are really pissed off about this.

 What did you say?